oneye5/CGRA350_project/README.md

 # IMPORTANT NOTE
 The project may not work on intel / AMD GPU's or any GPU's that have less than 2gb of VRAM.
 The program is tested to work on mid/low end NVDIA GPU's.

+# IMGUI controls:
+## Renderer settings:
+Re-voxelize:	Updates the voxel representation of the scene, should be done after any geometry changes.
+Light pos: 	Position of primary light source.
+Voxelization needs to occur for changes to be reflected.
+Light scale: 	Scale of primary light source, higher scales result in a brighter scene.
+Voxelization needs to occur for changes to be reflected.
+Light color:	The color of the light emitted from the primary light source.
+Voxelization needs to occur for changes to be reflected.
+Light brightness: The emission strength of the primary light source.
+Voxelization needs to occur for changes to be reflected.
+Ambient RGB:	The ambient color.
+Color is added based on AO.
+Diffuse brightness multiplier:	Multiplies the light received from surfaces, can be used to weak how bright the scene appears.
+AO multiplier:	Amplifies the AO term.
+Contrast:	Changes the contrast of each fragment.
+Horizon color:	Color of sky horizon.
+Zenith color: 	Color of sky zenith.
+Filmic tone mapping:	Toggles tone mapping on or off.
+Cone aperture:	The aperture of diffuse cones, wider cones sample from lower quality mip maps but captures less fine detail.
+Cone step multiplier:	How large each step is when walking along the direction of a cone.
+Number of diffuse cones:	How many diffuse cones are traced in a hemisphere.
+Higher achieves greater detail, at the cost of FPS.
+Transmittance needed for cone termination:	When transmittance is below the threshold, the cone gets terminated.
+A higher number results in performance improvements.
+Cone offset:	How far away a cone is traced from a hit surface, exists to avoid self intersection.
+Reflection cone aperture:	Aperture of geometry reflection cones, only relevant for smooth surfaces.
+Cone max steps:	The max number of steps when walking along a cones direction, lower results in better performance.
+Reflection blend lower bound:	The smoothness value needed to start blending specular and geometry reflections, surfaces with smoothness less than this value only receive specular reflections.
+Reflection blend upper bound:	The upper bound smoothness value for blending.
+Everything between this and the lower bound receives a blend of specular, and geometry reflections depending on where it lies in the range.
+Gbuffer debug enable:	Toggles debug view for the gbuffer, used in conjunction with the following controls:
+Gbuffer show X as RGB:	Samples X as the fragment color, useful for visualizing the gbuffer.
+Gbuffer show voxel sampled position as RGB:	Samples the voxel albedo using the gbuffer position.
+A useful visualization of the voxel representation.
+Voxel conservative rasterization:	Enables conservative rasterization for the voxelization pass.
+Voxelization render resolution:	The 'viewport' resolution when rendering geometry for voxelization, too high of a value results in little geometry being captured, too low of a value results in poor detail.
+Voxel splat radius:	Voxels are placed in a radius for each 'geometry hit'.
+Results in thicker planes, useful to avoid cones skipping through geometry.
+Voxel debug mode:	Enables the voxel debug mode.
+Voxel slice:	Determines the Z slice of what to display when using voxel debug mode.
+Voxel show X as RGB:	When using voxel debug mode, renders fragments using X as the RGB.

 # How to run
 The project can be built and run the same way as the CGRA framework, the readme from which is pasted below: